How to start talking to family about care

 Refusing to accept their diagnosis

-In some cases, they may have recently been diagnosed with a progressive condition or they are just becoming frailer.
-For some people, this can be very difficult to embrace especially when they’ve considered themselves to be someone everyone can rely on for that particular strength.
+In some cases, they may have recently been diagnosed with a progressive condition or are just becoming frailer.
+For some people, this can be not easy to embrace especially when they’ve considered themselves to be someone everyone can rely on for that particular strength.
 You’ll need to have patience with them and understand that they’re finding it difficult to comprehend.
 Empathise with them and let them know you are trying to support them.

 “I can manage on my own”